-There are positive changes happening to the Payroll Tax Threshold in NSW and SA.
+Positive Changes to the Payroll Tax Threshold are coming to NSW and SA.

 This is great news for small businesses!
 The NSW Payroll Tax Threshold is said to increase from $750,000 to $1,000,000 over the next 4 years.
 Similar for SA with an increase from $600, 000 to $1, 500,000.